 SECTION 11.
-Ordinance 14482, Section 15, and K.C.C.
-2.49.100 are hereby amended to read as follows:

-If, after a full public hearing, the council for any reason determines that any or all of the directors or executive director should be removed from office, the council may by ordinance remove the director, directors or executive director((s)).
-The term of any director removed under this section expires when the removal ordinance takes effect.
-Vacancies created under this section shall be filled in the manner provided in the charter.

-SECTION 12.
 Ordinance 14482, Section 11, and K.C.C.
 2.49.110 are hereby amended to read as follows:

 The ((initial)) bylaws of the authority, as set forth in Attachment B to ((Ordinance 14482)) this ordinance, are hereby approved.
 The board may alter, amend or repeal the bylaws or adopt new bylaws, except as otherwise provided in this chapter.
 The bylaws shall be consistent with the charter.
 The county may amend the bylaws by ordinance to conform the bylaws to amendments to the charter and only after the council has provided notice to the board and an opportunity for any or all of the directors to present testimony.

-SECTION 13.
+SECTION 12.
 Ordinance 14482, Section 17, and K.C.C.
 2.49.160 are hereby amended to read as follows: